bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 If a culture or background gives you a proficiency you already have from another source, pick a different one instead.

 ### Class
 Each character has a "class", which represents how they go about adventuring.
 It is a combination of archetype, fictional "role", approach to matters, as well as the mechanical abilities you will use during play.
-Classes are not necessarily formal parts of the fictional world.
-You may meet many people who have similar abilities, but this does not mean that all wielders of arcane power are arcanists and have all those abilities.
+Classes are not necessarily formal parts of the fictional world;you may meet many people who have similar abilities, but this does not mean that all wielders of arcane power are arcanists and have all those abilities.

 The classes available for play are described in classes.
+None of these are designed to play directly with existing 5e classes, but should be roughly equivalent.

 ### Lineage and Culture
 Your character's lineage describes their biological heritage.
 Are they one of the tall, long-lived gwerin?
 Or a human?
 Or a draconic-souled dragonborn?
 Or one of many other lineages.
 Each lineage grants a few features, including giving a +1 to one ability score.
 It also describes the common heights, weights, appearance, etc. of members of that lineage.

 The lineages available for play are described in lineages.

 A character's culture describes where in the world they come from and what kind of culture they grew up with.
-Some cultures are more generic and others more narrow; pick what fits your character best after consultation with the GM.
+Some cultures are more generic and others more narrow--pick what fits your character best after consultation with the GM.
 Each culture gives a set of features, including a +1 to one ability score.
-You can't pick the same ability score for this +1 as you did from your lineage.
-If they would overlap, pick a different one of your choice.
+You can't pick the same ability score for this +1 as you did from your lineage--if they would overlap, pick a different one of your choice.
 After including both changes, no ability score can be greater than +5.

 The lineages available for play are described in cultures.

 ### Ability Scores
 A character's basic approach to adventuring is summed up in 6 numbers, called "Ability Scores" (or sometimes "ability modifiers").
 They range between $-$5 (nearly incapable, usually only used for things like unthinking oozes or undead) and +5 (about the peak of normal earth humanity in that area).
 Some class abilities, magic, and monsters break that upper limit, but no ability score in the game can be above +10.
 A score of +0 is perfectly average for that area.
 Ability scores are added, by default, to all d20 rolls, whether ability checks, saving throws, or attack rolls, as well as damage rolls with weapon-based attacks (not spells).
-The game is not so tightly balanced that maximizing your scores is critical; there is value in being widely capable as well as specialized.
+The game is not so tightly balanced that maximizing your scores is critical--there is value in being widely capable as well as specialized.
 However, it will go best if your highest ability scores (read on for the details on how to generate them) go in your chosen class's primary requirements (such as Intelligence for an arcanist or Strength for a warden).

 The six abilities are, with abbreviations in parentheses: